mutaihillary/tic-tac-toe/README.md

 # tic-tac-toe
-It implement a barebones version of two player tic-tac-toe game.
-It uses a back-end JSON API and a very simple front-end javascript client
+ The objective is to implement a barebones version of two player tic-tac-toe game.
+It uses a Node js back-end and a very simple front-end javascript client